How Tax Brackets Work: 2022 Examples and Myth Busting

-Using the prior example, you can see that’s not true.
+Using the examples above, you can see that’s not true.

-Each dollar you earn only affects the tax rate on additional income.
-It does not change the tax rate you pay on dollars in lower tax brackets.
+Each dollar you earn only affects the federal income tax rate and taxes owed on additional income.
+It does not change the rate applied to dollars in lower tax brackets.

-It pays to use TaxACT as a planning tool to see how different levels of income affect your tax benefits and final tax bill.
+It pays to use tax software like TaxAct® as a planning tool to see how different levels of income affect your tax benefits and final tax bill.

-Use your tax rate to make better decisions
+Use the tax code to make better decisions

-For example, say you are considering working overtime and making an additional $1,000.
+Let’s say you’re considering working overtime and making an additional $1,000 in a year.

-If you know you’re in the 25% tax bracket, you’ll pay $250 in income tax on that money.
+If you know you’re in the 24 percent tax bracket, you’ll pay $240 in income tax on that extra money.

-You’ll also pay 7.65% in Social Security and Medicare employee withholding, plus any state tax and other mandatory withholding.
+You’ll also pay 7.65 percent in Social Security and Medicare taxes, plus any state tax and other mandatory tax withholding.

-Earning an additional $1,000 is a great idea, but you don’t want to be surprised when you discover that one-third or more of your pay goes to taxes.
+Earning an additional $1,000 is a great idea, but don’t be surprised when you discover that one-third or more of your overtime pay goes to taxes.